the-moisrex/webpp/README.md

 ## Development

 You can help us develop this project if you're familiar with C++ programming language and web development.
-Even if you're not really good at web development, but you know C++ very well, then we have lots of things that you can help with which doesn't have anything to do with web development directly.
+Even if you're not that good at web development, but you know C++ very well, then we have lots of things that you can help with which doesn't have anything to do with web development directly.

 ### Examples

 In the [examples](./examples) directory you can find examples.
-That's not much but it'll give you they high level viewpoint.
+That's not much, but it'll give you they high level viewpoint.
 Take a look at them, and you can be sure that we'll try to write tests for all of them; so if you read tests, you'll learn even more about the project.